 Archival materials can include a wide variery of formats:

-Archives usually create "finding aids," which are standardized descriptions of their collections.
+Archives create "finding aids," standardized descriptions of their collections.
 The purpose of the finding aid is to communicate to researchers:

 This information should enable researchers to determine whether particular holdings are relevant to their research and thus warrant a visit to the archives to consult the original records in person.
 Like records in a library catalogue, archival finding aids do not typically include copies of the actual original records themselves.
 The vast majority of archival material must be consulted on-site.

 However, many archives are now digitizing their holdings and making digital copies of records available online.
-For example, the Dalhousie University Archives Catalogue and Online Collections and the MemoryNS.ca website have the ability to "embed" digital copies of archival material directly to the finding aids.
+For example, the Dalhousie University Archives Catalogue and the MemoryNS.ca website have the ability to "embed" digital copies of archival material directly to the finding aids.